 2. Outsourced specialists

-- Outsourcing to a DPO (personal data protection officer) – the company gets an experienced and competent professional who is able to deal with GDPR-related issues promptly and correctly and, just as importantly, to take responsibility for them.
+- Outsourcing of DPO (personal data protection officer) – the company gets an experienced and competent professional who is able to deal with GDPR-related issues promptly and correctly and, just as importantly, to take responsibility for them.

 - Outsourced Privacy Engineering Team – an established team for privacy-friendly product development consisting of a GDPR certified expert, a software architect and, if necessary, one or more programmers.